The Round Norfolk Relay 2025

 Safety Critical Incidents

-The rules applicable to safety critical incidents include but are not limited to G2, G3, R1, R3, R5, R7, V3, C3, C4 and C6.
-Where breaches of safety critical rules are observed by a marshal, referee or other race official, and a verbal warning is ignored, the breach should be reported to the Race Director immediately who in addition to any other penalties imposed may disqualify the team concerned from the race in progress, or from the following year's race.
+The rules applicable to safety critical incidents include but are not limited to G2, G3, R1, R2, R6, V1, V2, V3, C3, C4 and C6.
+Where breaches of safety critical rules are observed by a marshal, referee or other race official, and a verbal warning is ignored, the breach should be reported as soon as is practicable to the Race Director, who in addition to any other penalties imposed may disqualify the team concerned from the race in progress, or from the following year's race.
+Any photographic evidence should also be forwarded to the Race Director.

 RNR Passing Protocol